beclyv/Data_Science_Capstone_Project_SpaceX/README.md

 Repository Structure is as follows:

 - `data/` → datasets (CSV, JSON)
-- `notebooks/` → Jupyter notebooks for each lab
+- `notebooks/` : Jupyter notebooks for each lab
-- `results/` → exported charts/screenshots
+- `results/` : exported charts/screenshots
-- `ppt/` → capstone presentation
+- `ppt/` : capstone presentation
-- `requirements.txt` → Python dependencies
+- `requirements.txt` : Python dependencies
+- `folium maps/` : screenshots of interactive folium maps that could not be loaded onto static 06-lab_jupyter_launch_site_location.jupyterlite lab.

 How to Run:
 1. Clone the repo: